inocentesa/ProjectWeek13-AlyannaInocentes/README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:

+In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-*Filebeat: Filebeat monitors the log files or locations that you specify, such as Syslogs, visualized by Kibana below.
+- Filebeat: Filebeat monitors the log files or locations that you specify, such as Syslogs, visualized by Kibana below.
+- Metricbeat: Metricbeat monitors the metrics and statistics of the operating system, such as CPU usage, visualized by Kibana below.

 Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: